giraom/MSync/README.md

    b.
 Creates a proc to merge data from staging into the subscribed table.

 3. The MSync tool.
-This is a command prompt utility that you point to the subscriber, and it figures out what/how to copy at runtime, all metadata driven.
-You can schedule this to run every few every few minutes or seconds.
+This is a command prompt utility written in C# that you execute pointing at the subscriber, and it figures out what/how to copy using metadata during runtime.
+You may use any scheduler to execute this as often as you wish.